Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Opening books.

 \textbf{Theorem 1.3.} \textit{Assume $Z$ is of dimension $2c$ and $(c-1)$-connected.
 Then:}

 \textit{1) If $c \ge 3$, $Z$ and any $Z^J$ are connected sums of sphere products.}

 \textit{2) If $c=2$, any $Z^J$ of dimension at least 5 is a connected sum of sphere products.}

-\textit{3) If $c=1$, $Z$, $Z'$ and any simply connected $Z^J$ of dimension at least 5 is a connected sum of sphere products.}
+\textbf{Remarks.} 1.
 This includes the Bosio-Meersseman conjecture ([B-M])\footnote{ Thus the counterexample to this conjecture announced in [A-LL] is no such.
 To see directly that the argument there is not correct one can use the epimorphism part of the Hurewicz theorem to check that $\pi_6(Z)$ is not as stated.} for $c \ge 2$ by taking the special case $J=\underline{2}$.
-For $c=1$ it includes as special cases their results about moment-angle manifolds associated to polygons and polygonal books.